 Why do net pen operations need a NPDES permit?

 - April 2017: Cooke submits applications to renew their permits for all eight of their net pen facilities.

 - August 2017: A net pen owned by Cooke Aquaculture near Cypress Island in Skagit County failed and released Atlantic salmon into the surrounding waters.

 - March 2018: Governor Inslee signs House Bill 2957 into law.
-It phases out Atlantic salmon marine net pens, with all operations completely closed by 2022.
+It phases out Atlantic salmon marine net pens.

 - July 2019: Ecology issues permits to four net pen facilities